 The NIES Technical Review Panel (TRP), whose members included American Indian and Alaska Native educators and researchers from across the country, oversaw the development of the questionnaires, which included multiple-choice questions and a space at the end for respondents to write in comments.

 Although questionnaire results are available from 2005 and 2007, results from prior years are not directly comparable to 2009, 2011, 2015, and 2019 because the wording of many questions has changed.

 About 7,000 AI/AN students from approximately 1,400 schools at grade 4 and about 6,300 AI/AN students from approximately 1,300 schools at grade 8 participated in the 2019 NIES survey.
 Also responding to the survey were about 2,200 teachers and 1,300 school administrators at grade 4 and about 2,700 teachers and 1,200 school administrators at grade 8.

 The survey report presents findings from the three types of NIES questionnaires:

-The 2015 reports describe the results for AI/AN students attending high density public schools (those in which at least 25 percent of the students are AI/AN), for AI/AN students attending low density public schools (those in which less than 25 percent of the students are AI/AN), and for AI/AN students attending Bureau of Indian Education (BIE) schools.
+The 2019 report describes the results for AI/AN students attending high density public schools (those in which at least 25 percent of the students are AI/AN), for AI/AN students attending low density public schools (those in which less than 25 percent of the students are AI/AN), and for AI/AN students attending Bureau of Indian Education (BIE) schools.